Background and current situation:

 - protection of the environment.

 ASN also exercises its oversight with regard to labour inspection.
-ASN conducts unannounced inspections concerning occupational health and safety and application of labour legislation.
-ASN works in close cooperation with the other State services.
+ASN conducts unannounced inspections concerning occupational health and safety and the application of labour legislation.
+ASN works in close cooperation with the other relevant State services: DIRECCTE, URSSAF, etc.

-ASN also ensures oversight of the engineering services responsible for carrying out and monitoring the detailed design studies and monitoring the qualification and manufacturing activities, and performs regular inspections in these services.
+ASN also ensures oversight of the engineering services responsible for carrying out and monitoring the detailed design studies and for monitoring the qualification and manufacturing activities, with performance of regular inspections in these services.

-With regard to the manufacture of nuclear pressure equipment (NPE), ASN and the accredited organisations review the technical documentation concerning the design and manufacture of NPE and monitor NPE manufacturing, particularly in the plants of the manufacturer AREVA NP, as well as its suppliers and their subcontractors.
+With regard to the manufacture of nuclear pressure equipment, ASN and the accredited organisations review the technical documentation concerning the design and manufacture of ESPN and monitor the manufacturing of this equipment, particularly in the plants of the manufacturer Framatome (ex-AREVA NP), as well as its suppliers and their subcontractors.